✉️

 While the building and the tower date from the 13th century, the octagonal lantern dates from the 14th century, and the spire has been replaced more than once, most recently in 1876.
 The base of the tower, originally an open passageway, was enclosed in 1878.
 The east window is said to be the finest piece of fourteenth-century tracery work in the county.
 Evidence of damage inflicted during the Civil War in 1644 can still be seen on the stonework.

-During 19th century renovations, tombs containing the coffins of a man and a woman were discovered built into cavities now visible in the south wall.
+During 19th century renovations, tombs containing the coffins of a man and a woman were discovered built into cavities, now visible, in the south wall.
 These were believed to be the bodies of Robert de Cardinan and his wife Isolda and were reinterred in tombs in the churchyard.
 There is, however, considerable doubt about their identity.

 The church is dedicated to St Bartholomew, portrayed above by Rubens, reputed to be one of the 12 apostles of Jesus and a life-long preacher of the gospel in India and Armenia.
-Legend holds that he was made so many conversions in Armenia, including its king, that a member of its royal family ordered him to be punished by being flayed alive and then beheaded.
+Legend holds that he made so many conversions in Armenia, including its king, that a member of its royal family ordered him to be punished by being flayed alive and then beheaded.
 His flaying – removal of the skin from his flesh – led to his veneration as the patron saint of tanners and leather workers, perhaps explaining the adoption of his name for the Lostwithiel parish church.
 There are also tales about the fate of his body after his death: a piece of his skin and some of his bones are supposed to be held in a basilica in Benevento, Italy, a church in Rome and a cathedral in Azerbaijan claim to hold body parts, his skull is reputedly held by Frankfurt Cathedral, and Canterbury Cathedral claims an arm.

 ← Return to trail